tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 :::note Implementation Details
-You can skip this section if you are not interested in the inner workings, but may help understand how YARA works under the hood.
+You can skip this section if you are not interested in the inner workings, but it may help understand how YARA works under the hood.
 :::

 Internally, YARA scanners work with blocks of data.
 Rule matches can span